kevinferrare/spice86/README.md

+# Project moved
+This is the java version of Spice86.
+It is not maintained anymore.

+We had to rewrite the project in C# to add automated code generation (java doesn't have the goto keyword, making automated ASM translation challenging)

+New repo is here: https://github.com/OpenRakis/Spice86/

 # Spice86 - A PC emulator for real mode reverse engineering

 Spice86 is a tool to execute, reverse engineer and rewrite real mode dos programs for which source code is not available.